linode/docs/docs/tools-reference/tools/faster-file-navigation-with-autojump.md

 author:
   name: Sam Foo
   email: docs@linode.com
-description: 'A cd command that learns - jump to your most frequently visited directories.'
+description: 'autojump is a cd command that learns - jump to your most frequently visited directories.'
 og_description: "Navigate files in the command line more efficiently with autojump, a tool that jumps to your most frequently accessed directories."
 keywords: ["autojump", "python", "command-line"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'